-Spectres of the Burma Jungle, Orde Charles Wingate and the Chindits
+Spectres of the Burma Jungle, Orde Charles Wingate and his Chindits defeat the murderous Japanese.

 Through the almost impenetrable undergrowth and vines a squad of sweating Japanese soldiers hacked their way slowly forward.
 In one hand they carried a tanto (machete) which they used to cut a path, in the other, or slung on their shoulder was their standard issue Arisaka Type 99 7.7mm rifle, with the bayonet fixed.
 Their spirits were high, the Imperial Japanese army seemed invincible and their progress was merciless and without compassion as many of them killed and tortured indiscriminately.